Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Introduction

 \subsection{Application datasets}

-\paragraph{Movies data} We will illustrate the features of \pkg{\deeptrafo} on the \code{movies} dataset \citep{movies}.
+\paragraph{Movies data} In Section~\ref{sec:package}, we will illustrate the features of \pkg{\deeptrafo} using the \code{movies} dataset \citep{movies}.
 The dataset contains information on 45,000 movies released prior to July 2017, including number of ratings, budget, revenue, popularity, run time, and genre.
 In addition, non-tabular reviews of the movies are available as text data.
+In Section~\ref{sec:package}, we will focus on estimating the conditional distribution of \code{vote\_count} given whether a movie is an action movie, its budget, its popularity score, and the text review.
+In Section~\ref{sec:ontram}, we will switch to the binary classification task of deciding whether a movie falls into the action genre or not.
+This way, we can showcase how to apply \dctm{s} for a wider range of outcome types.
 We pre-process budget, revenue, and popularity using $\log(1 + x)$, due to their skewed nature.
+In Figure~\ref{fig:movie}, we show the empirical CDF of the variable \code{vote\_count} of the \code{movies} dataset and provide more information on the used variables for one specific movie.
 For the text data, we use a \code{text\_tokenizer} with a 1,000 word vocabulary, convert text to sequence and pad sequences to a maximum length of 100 and truncate the end of a review.
+We use such a simple embedding to illustrate the key steps of the analysis and make the computations feasible on a standard laptop with 8~gigabytes of RAM.
+We additionally present results with a pre-trained embedding that performs comparably in terms of test NLL in Appendix~\ref{app:word2vec}.

 \paragraph{Temperature data} An application of autoregressive transformation models to a time series of monthly mean maximum temperature in Melbourne (Australia) in degrees Celsius between January 1971 and December 1990 (240 records) is presented in Section~\ref{sec:atm}.
 The \code{temperature} time series was recorded by the Australian Bureau of Meteorology and later provided in \citet{Hyndman2022}.